-- Explain to your child that he or she must brake carefully several times to dry out and remove dirt from the brake linings and the brake discs. - On sandy, wet, or slippery surfaces, use the rear brake. - Always finish braking before you go into a bend.
+- Explain to your child that he or she must brake carefully several times to dry out and remove dirt from the brake linings and the brake discs. - On sandy, wet, or slippery surfaces, use mostly the rear brake if possible. - Try to complete the braking procedure before riding into a curve.